<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=577820730604200&amp;ev=PageView&amp;noscript=1">

 Complex Buying Behavior 6: Extensive Researching

 When an organization recognizes that they need to change how they do something, different stakeholders research different companies and approaches.
 When different people look at different information, it can create greater complexity, making it difficult for the buyer and the salesperson trying to help their client.
-Because they lack experience with the type of decision they are facing, buyers often struggle to wrangle all the information and perspectives they find.
+Because they lack experience with the type of complex buying decision they are facing, buyers often struggle to wrangle all the information and perspectives they find.

 Your role is to help make sense of the information that your contacts have acquired by providing an education as to when and why something works or doesn't work.
 There are strategies you can use to provide this help without saying a bad word about your competitors.